-Filled with positive symbols, metaphors and sensory images which speak to their emotional brain, the Healing Dreamscape aims to shift our thinking, helping us look beyond our negative filter.
-Seeing it each day becomes an instrumental way for my client to practice being the new people they can be.
+Filled with positive symbols, metaphors and sensory images which speak to their emotional brain, the healing dreamscape aims to shift our thinking, helping us look beyond our negative filter.
+Seeing it each day becomes an instrumental way for you to practice being the new person you want to be.

-Making these custom-created, meaning-laden pieces of artwork is a 5-step process that depends upon provocative questions and consensus-building.
+Making these custom-created, meaning-laden pieces of artwork involves a 5-step process that depends heartily upon the memory artist’s provocative questions and consensus-building.
 The 5 steps are: Intake, Brainstorming, Photo Search, Creation and Sharing.

 Step 1: Intake & Photo Review.
 The client flips through personal photographs, introducing the main characters of their preferred story and the circumstances of their loss or regrets, while also describing current challenges and hopes for the future.
-Throughout, I ask the client to elaborate on their sense-impressions, a process that provides rich visual detail.
-If appropriate, I inquire into any past trauma (either a “Big T” trauma or a “Little T” slight or negligence aimed at my client before they had developed the coping skills to deal with it).
-I’ll ask:
+Throughout, I ask the client to elaborate on their sense-impressions, a process that provides rich visual detail for the dreamscape.
+If appropriate, I inquire into any past trauma (either a “Big T” trauma or a “Little T” slight aimed at the client).
+For example, I’ll ask:

 - “Tell me everything you loved about your mother.
 Tell me stories about how she changed you while she was alive.”